isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Currently the server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
+   Currently the Kea server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from "true" to "false".
 This may cause issues with lease allocations.
    The administrator must ensure that there is at most one reservation for each IP address within each subnet, prior to the configuration update.